NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Impassable Wall Stance.md

 Granted by [[Feats/Impassable Wall Stance|Impassable Wall Stance]]

-You refuse to let foes past your guard.
-As long as you are in this stance, when you critically hit with an [[Actions/Reactive Strike|Reactive Strike]] triggered by a move action, you disrupt that move action.
+When you critically hit with a Reactive Strike triggered by a move action, you disrupt that move action.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Lost Omens Character Guide*
 *OGL*